Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

 where $\partialdiff{}{\omega}$ denotes the partial derivative with respect to frequency $\omega$ \cite{TEXIER201616, 9142355}. $\mathbf{Q}_\omega$ has several interesting properties relevant to resonant scattering.
 For unitary systems at real $\omega$, $\mathbf{Q}_\omega$ is Hermitian and its eigenvalues are associated with well-defined time delays experienced by narrow-band, transient system excitations.
-Evaluated at scattering matrix poles, these time delays coincide with the lifetimes of the associated resonances, demonstrating a link between $\mathbf{Q}_\omega$ and a system's quasi-normal modes \cite{DECARVALHO200283}.
+Evaluated at scattering matrix poles, these time delays coincide with the lifetimes of the associated resonances, demonstrating a link between $\mathbf{Q}_\omega$ and a system's QNMs \cite{DECARVALHO200283}.
 In electromagnetic theory, it has also been shown that diagonal elements of $\mathbf{Q}_\omega$ can be expressed as energy-like integrals over the extent of the system \cite{10091775}, highlighting the connection to mode volume.
-By itself, however, $\mathbf{Q}_\omega$ lacks the specificity required to efficiently capture localized or parametric system perturbations.
-For this reason, we also consider the so-called generalized Wigner-Smith operator $\mathbf{Q}_\alpha$, defined by Eq. (\ref{eq:ws-definition}) with the replacement $\omega \rightarrow \alpha$, where $\alpha$ is an arbitrary variable.
-Operators of this kind have recently attracted significant attention in the optical domain as a tool for engineering light in complex scattering environments \cite{PhysRevLett.119.033903, Horodynski2019, Bouchet2021}.
-Importantly, by virtue of its generalized nature, $\mathbf{Q}_\alpha$ allows for more targeted descriptions of specific features or components of a system.
-For example, if $\alpha$ represents the refractive index of an isolated scatterer, $\mathbf{Q}_\alpha$ can be expressed in terms of the integrated optical intensity within the scatterer volume \cite{Horodynski2019}.